The Danger of Asbestos and Mesothelioma in California

 |County||Number of Mines|

-The use of asbestos-containing products puts thousands of California workers at risk.
+The use of asbestos-containing products puts thousands of California workers at risk in all parts of the region.
+Even families and friends who come into secondhand contact with asbestos run the risk of inhaling these deadly fibers.
 The most common occupations that come into contact with asbestos are:

 - Auto mechanics